|

 I also dremeled out some space for a small switch.
 The function of this switch will be addressed later.

-Final assembly of the case revealed a much more compact design with a rock solid feel.
+Final assembly of the case reveals a more compact footprint.

 side by side comparison